Cabaret (Justin Timberlake song)

-"Cabaret" is a song recorded by American singer and songwriter Justin Timberlake for his fourth studio album, The 20/20 Experience – 2 of 2 (2013).
-Featuring a rap verse by Canadian rapper Drake, the song was written and produced by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon and Daniel Jones, with additional writing from James Fauntleroy and Drake.
-"Cabaret" is a pop and soul song which features beatboxing, handclapping, guitars and keyboards in its composition.
-Music critics noted its similarity to Timbaland's earlier works with singer Aaliyah and Timberlake's 2006 single "My Love".
+"Cabaret" is a song by American singer Justin Timberlake featuring Canadian rapper Drake from the former's fourth studio album, The 20/20 Experience – 2 of 2 (2013).
+Timberlake wrote and produced the song alongside Timbaland, J-Roc, and Daniel Jones, with James Fauntleroy and Drake providing additional songwriting.
+The song became available as the album's third track on September 27, 2013, when it was released through RCA Records.
+A pop and soul song, "Cabaret" features beatboxing, handclapping, guitars, and keyboards.
 Lyrically, it finds the singer comparing his love to a burlesque and features sexually oriented lyrics.

-"Cabaret" received generally positive reviews from contemporary critics who praised Timbaland's production as well as Drake's rap verse on the song.
-As a result of the strong digital downloads following the release of the album, the track debuted on the charts in South Korea and the United States.
-It peaked at number 18 on the US R&B Songs chart and number 50 on the South Korean Gaon Chart, selling over 3,800 digital copies for the week in the latter country.
-Timberlake included "Cabaret" on the set list of his fourth worldwide concert tour entitled The 20/20 Experience World Tour (2013-2014).
+"Cabaret" received generally positive reviews from music critics, who noted its similarity to Timbaland's earlier works with singer Aaliyah and Timberlake's 2006 single "My Love".
+Timbaland's production and Drake's rap verse were also praised.
+Following the album's release, the track saw strong digital downloads, and it debuted on the charts in South Korea and the United States.
+It peaked at number 18 on the US Hot R&B Songs chart and at number 50 on the Gaon Chart in South Korea, selling over 3,800 digital copies in the latter country that week.
+Timberlake included "Cabaret" on the set list of his fifth concert tour, The 20/20 Experience World Tour (2013–2015).

-Writing and production

-"Cabaret" was written by Timberlake, Timothy "Timbaland" Mosley, Aubrey Graham, Jerome "J-Roc" Harmon, James Fauntleroy and Daniel Jones.
-The song was produced by Timbaland, Timberlake and Harmon while Jones provided additional production.
-Elliot Ives recorded the song at the Jungle City Studios in New York City.
-Timberlake arranged and produced his vocals.
-Harmon provided keyboards for the song, while Ives played the guitar.
-The track was engineered by Chris Godbey and mixed by Jimmy Douglass, Godbey and Timberlake; for the process they were assisted by Matt Webber.
-The keyboards were provided by Harmon and Jones.